blocledger/poe-sample/README.md

 `rm -r config/keyValStore/*`
 - Back on VS Code run IBP: Teardown Fabric Runtime from the VS Code command palette

-# Running POE on the IBM Blockchain Platform Version 2
+# Running POE on the IBM Blockchain Platform (SaaS) Version 2

 These instructions describe how to run POE on the IBM Blockchain Platform Version 2 blockchain-as-a-service.